-Name of instrument Range States Strengths/advantages Weaknesses/disadvantages CMS (Brazil, Canada, People's Republic of China, Indonesia, Japan, Republic of Korea, Namibia, Russian Federation, USA).
-Of these, only Brazil is Party to the Agreement. measures prescribed under Art II, paras 1-2, Parties should take into account the precautionary principle.
-Secretariat formally established under agreement with Government of Australia (MOP2, 2006).
-Secondments from Parties provide the Secretariat with significant additional capacity.
-National Reports are not made publicly available through the ACAP website Advisory Committee stated in its MOP3 (2009) Report on Implementation of the Agreement that: "Although a great deal is being accomplished by the Parties, Range States and BirdLife International, it is not possible to assess if the actions taken have been successful in achieving the objectives of the Agreement (Article II.1) and whether the conservation status of albatross and petrels has been improved (or maintained).
-Such an assessment will require further progress in the development of performance indicators for the Agreement, work to fill data gaps on some species and populations and improvements to national reporting."
-Secretariat's increasingly complex work programme is overstretching its capacity.
-CMS financial reporting is in Euros; the Secretariat operates in Australian dollars.
-MoU concerning Conservation Measures for the Siberian Crane Grus leucogeranus 11 Range States: Afghanistan, Azerbaijan, People's Republic of China, India, Islamic Republic of Iran, Kazakhstan, Mongolia, Russian Federation, Pakistan, Turkmenistan, Uzbekistan Five of the Range States are not Party to CMS (Afghanistan, Azerbaijan, People's Republic of China, Russian Federation, Turkmenistan) but all of these are Party to the MoU Original MoU entered into effect in 1993 (revised MoU in 1999) and all Range States are Party, so now a 'mature' instrument with the emphasis on implementation.
+Name of instrument Range States 5 Strengths/advantages Weaknesses/disadvantages of China, Indonesia, Japan, Republic of Korea, Namibia, Russian Federation, USA).
+Of these, only Brazil is Party to the Agreement. implementation (Article VII).
+Art II, para 3 states that in implementing the measures prescribed under Art II, paras 1-2, Parties should take into account the precautionary principle.1 Secretariat formally established under a Headquarters Agreement with Government of Australia (MOP2, 2006).1 Secondments from Parties provide the Secretariat with significant additional capacity.1 Advisory Committee stated in its MOP3 (2009) Report on Implementation of the Agreement that: "Although a great deal is being accomplished by the Parties, Range States and BirdLife International, it is not possible to assess if the actions taken have been successful in achieving the objectives of the Agreement (Article II.1) and whether the conservation status of albatross and petrels has been improved (or maintained).
+Such an assessment will require further progress in the development of performance indicators for the Agreement, work to fill data gaps on some species and populations and improvements to national reporting."^{1,3} MoU concerning Conservation Measures for the Siberian Crane Grus leucogeranus 11 Range States: Afghanistan, Azerbaijan, People's Republic of China, India, Islamic Republic of Iran, Kazakhstan, Mongolia, Russian Federation, Pakistan, Turkmenistan, Uzbekistan Five of the Range States are not Party to CMS (Afghanistan, Azerbaijan, People's Republic of China, Russian Federation, Turkmenistan) but all of these are Party to the MoU Original MoU entered into effect in 1993 (revised MoU in 1999) and all Range States are Party, so now a 'mature' instrument with the emphasis on implementation.
 Annual implementation reports are required under the MoU.
 Comprehensive Conservation Plans have been produced for all populations.
-The CMS Secretariat receives support from the International Crane Foundation (ICF) to coordinate the implementation of the MoU.
-GEF funded a six-year (2003-2009) project People's Republic of China and the Islamic Republic of Iran have both cited technical and capacity limitations as barriers to better implementation.
-Lack of operational coordination for implementation of the Conservation Plan.
-6th Meeting of Signatories (2007) noted lack of adequate funds to implement monitoring, research, education, and other activities.
-GEP fullded a six-year (2003-2009) project to develop a flyway site network for Siberian Cranes and other migratory waterbirds in
+The CMS Secretariat receives support from the International Crane Foundation (ICF) to coordinate the implementation of the MoU.1 GEF funded a six-year (2003-2009) project to develop a flyway site network for Siberian Cranes and other migratory waterbirds in Asia.
+GEF contributed US\$10 million leveraging a further US\$12.7 million in co- financing.
+The project was implemented by ICF, through UNEP and in cooperation with CMS and the Governments of People's Republic of China, the Islamic Republic of People's Republic of China and the Islamic Republic of Iran have both cited technical and capacity limitations as barriers to better implementation.1 Lack of operational coordination for implementation of the Conservation Plan.1 6th Meeting of Signatories (2007) noted lack of adequate funds to implement monitoring, research, education, and other activities.1